knmawssk/Get-Anomalies-Powershell-based-tool/README.md

 - Sysmon (https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon)
 - WinLogs-Toolkit (https://github.com/toktarbayevaaiymgul/WinLogs-Toolkit)

+# Installation proccess
+<p>Make sure that WinLogs-Toolkit is in the same directory as Invoke-AnomalyHunter.</p>

+`Import-Module ./Invoke-AnomalyHunter.ps1`

+# To run it once:
+<p> The anomaly detector will run once.
+It is recommended to run it first before scheduling a task. </p>

+`Invoke-AllAnomalyHunter`

+# To schedule it for continuous scheduled execution:
+<p> After running it for the first time, you can run this command to schedule a task that will run daily </p>

+`Add-ScheduledAnomalyHunter`

+# To delete the scheduled task:
+<p> You can delete the task if you will want with this command. </p>

+`Remove-ScheduledAnomalyHunter`

+# To delete the tool:
+<p> To delete all CSV files and scheduled task, use this command. </p>

+`Uninstall-AnomalyHunter`

 ## Description
 <p>AnomalyHunter is the tool to collect and analyze your logs using Sysmon, couting anomalies and writing down results of the execution in CSV files: <strong>"execHistory", "anomalyHistory", "resultHistory"</strong>. </p>